Tyler Boyd Player Prop Bets for the NFL Playoffs | Cincinnati vs. Kansas City 1/30/2022

 Matchup vs. Kansas City

-- Against the Chiefs, Boyd has averaged 31.5 receiving yards per game in his two career matchups, 7.0 fewer than his over/under for Sunday's game.
+- In his two matchups against the Chiefs, Boyd's 31.5 receiving yards average is 7.0 less than his over/under for Sunday's game (38.5).

-- Boyd, in two matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- In two matchups, Boyd has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest against the Chiefs.

-- The Chiefs have the NFL's 25th-ranked pass defense this season, allowing 263.6 yards per game through the air.
+- The 263.6 passing yards the Chiefs give up per game makes them the NFL's 25th-ranked pass defense this season.

+- The Chiefs have surrendered 27 touchdowns through the air (1.6 per game).
+They are 16th in the NFL in that category.

 Recent Performances